MuhammedImdaad/effective-CPP/effective-modern/item40/README.md

                                   // atomic and can't be
                                   // optimized away
 ```
 This could be useful if `vai` corresponded to a memory-mapped I/O location that was concurrently accessed by multiple threads.
+Do not confuse `volatile` with `mutable` either.

 ### THINGS TO REMEMBER
 * std::atomic is for data accessed from multiple threads without using mutexes.
 It’s a tool for writing concurrent software.